cinnData/DataSci-Summer/[DS-12] HTML data in Python.md

 Out[8]: bs4.element.Tag
 ```

-Though, formally, `BeautifulSoup` and `Tag` are different types, a tag works in practice as a smaller soup, so you can extract elements within elements:
+Though, formally, `BeautifulSoup` and `Tag` are different types, a `Tag` object works in practice as a smaller soup, so you can extract elements within elements:

 ```
 In [9]: soup.head.title